15 Most Venomous Snakes in the World

 Not only is the inland taipan’s venom very toxic, but it also contains an enzyme that aids in the venom’s absorption into the victim’s body.

-Fortunately, the inland taipan is rarely seen by humans.
+Fortunately, humans rarely see the inland taipan.
 It is not particularly aggressive—except toward its prey, which primarily consists of tiny and medium-sized mammals, particularly the long-haired rat.

 2. Black Mamba

-Black mambas are extremely dangerous snakes and one of the most Venomous snakes in the world.
+Black mambas are extremely dangerous and one of the world’s most venomous snakes.

 They are also known as “the deadliest snake.”
 Their venom contains an enzyme called phospholipase A2.
 This enzyme causes severe pain and swelling.